ecampana/borrow-my-style/README.md

 We are also starting to see a trend of which brand names are popular in the moderate and high-performing inventory category.

-### Any difference between high and moderate performing?
+### Any differences between high and moderate performing?

 Comparing model results for high-performing items versus moderate-performing ones uncovers some interesting subtleties.